vpozdnyakov/deeptcn/README.md

 deeptcn supports both gaussian and quantile loss functions, past and future covariates, univariates and multivariates time series.

+This implementation is based on the Pytorch Lightning framework.

 # Installation

 Install deeptcn using pip as follows: